tugsisilo/GPDS_TC2/_sources/markdown/lesson_2_1.md

 ````

 ### Practice 6: Running Python file on Server
 Open a new terminal window.
-After activating your virtual environment, run the python file you just made.
+After activating your virtual environment, run the Python file you just made.

 ```{tip}
 :class: margin